kunamech/js-kronos/docs/schedule.md

 createClient#Schedule
 ===

-This is prob. the most critic part of the library.
+This method is prob. the fundamental of the library